 These mid-sized producers—commonly referred to as the “Agriculture of the Middle”—are suited to serve farm to school and farm to hospital programs, foster local economic development, and lead on environmental stewardship.
+Notably, these producers are also well suited to foster anti-racism thinking in the food system and engage in food justice activities in their communities.

 About the Accelerator